hdirweb/hdir/src/pages/en/about/index.md

     are over 10,000 members from over 100 countries worldwide.
 There are over 200 members from Croatia registered to the EACR.
   title: Part of EACR
+textWithImage:
+  body: >
+    These guidelines are consistent with the mission of EACR, which aims to promote basic research with clearer directions to the prevention and treatment and care of cancer patients and whose members are active scientist, students, Emeriti, notables in areas related in any way with cancer, different aspects of cancer research, applications research and management.
+  image: /img/eacr.png
+lang: en
+hero:
+  height: 40
+  image: /img/278.jpg
+  subtitle: |
+    National organization with 10,000 members from about 90 countries worldwide
+  title: Organization of scientists and professionals
+  top: About organization
+  link:
+    page: ""
+    title: ""
 leftText:
   body: >
     CACR gives us a greater possibility of cooperation with related national